Missouri Association Of Counties Founded

 MAC's 3-day Annual Conference is held in the late fall at Tan-Tar-A Resort, Osage Beach.
 Activities include general work sessions, exhibitions, social events, an awards banquet, and a conference-wide business meeting.
 The April Legislative Conference is timed to influence the course of session events.

 The Trust employs a Risk Manager who conducts on-site surveys, accident analysis, needs assessment, program development and training seminars.
-The Trust's publications including (the Administrative Manual, Personnel Manual and Loss Prevention Manual) are available to member counties in hard copy, e-mail or on computer diskette.
+The Trust's publications including (the Administrative Manual, Personnel Manual and Loss Prevention Manual) are available to member counties in hard copy or e-mail.
 They can also be accessed on MAC's website under the Member Services section of the Workers' Comp Trust page.

 This NACo-sponsored benefit program, which is offered by Nationwide Retirement Solutions, permits employees to set aside income for retirement, thereby lowering current federal and state income tax liability.
 Unlike most companies, Nationwide does not charge administrative fees.
 Call 877-NRS-FORU for more information.